GT-Project1-A1/GT_Bootcamp-Project2/README.md

 Group 3 ETL PROJECT

 Project Members:
-Niraj Khatri
+Niraj Khatri,
-Kaixin Yang
+Kaixin Yang,
-Supraja Koppisetty
+Supraja Koppisetty,
-Eric Shadle
+Eric Shadle,
-Felix Ogbodu
+Felix Ogbodu.

 Project Summary:
 We used election 2020 data to create a website that was served that data and generated graphs.
 Niraj set up the backend server and Supraja designed the front-end.
 Everyone was responsible creating a graph that pulled and manipulated data from the backend.